bygalacos/Zabbix_Data_Retriever/README.md

 ## Usage

-Please note that Zabbix Data Retriever requires a Windows operating system.
+Please note that **Zabbix Data Retriever** script requires a Windows operating system.

 To launch the script: